Male Infertility After Prostate Cancer Treatment

 • What methods are available to save my fertility before I start my treatment?

-• What is the chance of succeeding with fertility preservation and fathering a child after cancer treatment?
+• What is the likelihood of success with fertility preservation and the possibility of fathering a child after cancer treatment?

 After treatment, how will you know if your fertility was affected?